nheron/droolsonboarding/gettingStarted/data_model_used_in_the_tutorial.md

 Select the open class, Right click and run as JUnit Test :

 ![](drools/dataModel_fig27.png)
-And the Junit Window should appear as above.
+And the Junit Window should appear as above. (of course no rules were fired).

 We are now ready to start the lessons.